Signup Form Monitoring

 FormTracker works with hosted builders, embedded forms, and WordPress plugins.
 Use it for account creation, free trials, beta access, waitlists, onboarding steps, and product-led growth signup pages.

-Paid campaigns, launch announcements, partner referrals, and organic traffic all depend on the final submit.
-If 1,000 visitors reach a signup page and 4 percent would have started a trial, one silent outage can erase 40 potential accounts before anyone checks the funnel.
+Paid campaigns, launch announcements, partner referrals, and organic traffic all depend on account creation.
+If 900 visitors reach a trial signup page and 5 percent would have created an account, one silent outage can erase 45 potential users before anyone checks the funnel.

 Comparison